Hercules Detective Agency Case Files are Copyrighted with the U.S. Copyright Office, Library of Congress

 Hercules was getting worried.
 Aunt Hestia had promised to make fine new tunics for Team Herc, the team he was sponsoring in the upcoming Olympics.
 The tunics had not yet arrived.
 Opening Day of the Olympics was not that far away.
 Herc wanted his team to have fine new clothes to wear as they explored the city and visited the famous temples, to give them confidence.

 The Olympics were athletic competitions held once every four years in honor of the mighty god Zeus, king of all the gods.
 The games were always held in the Greek city-state of Olympia, a city easy to reach by both land and sea as it was located only 10 miles inland from the Ionian Sea.
 People from places as far away as Egypt came to watch the Olympic athletes compete.
-The only thing a winner won at the Olympic games was a crown made of olive leaves to wear on his head.
 Some people placed bets on their favorites, but it was not the bets that got people excited.
 It was the bragging rights.
 Those bragging rights continued for the next four years.
 When winning athletes returned to their home city-state, they were treated like superstars!
 They got front row seats in the theatres and special foods to eat.
 It was quite something to win.

 The truth was, Herc was not surprised when a few weeks earlier officials from the city-state of Oropus had knocked on his door.
 He had received a prophesy from an oracle as payment for a case, the Case of the Reluctant Oracle.
-You could trust oracles.
-They could see the future and could not lie.
+Oracles could see the future and could not lie.
 The oracle had told him: "You will train and sponsor a team in the Olympics.
 You will need a brightly colored sail.
 You will need a giant bull's head.
 You will need a map of Olympia.
 All these things you will need to complete your mission."

-When Herc told the Minotaur about needing a giant bull's head, the Minotaur went and hid for two days.
+When Herc told Tor about needing a giant bull's head, the Minotaur went and hid for two days.
 Herc looked for him in the woods, shouting: "The head will be made of wood!"

 "Oh," mumbled the Minotaur, stumbling out from where he had been hiding.
 His face was bright red.